 It has been reported that problems arise especially in connection to the requirement of mandatory registration in the AZR.
 Since the registration in the AZR became mandatory only in June 2022, there are persons who have already received a residence permit for temporary protection and therefore are eligible for social benefits under the Social Code.
-However, they may not be registered in the AZR because they applied for temporary protection prior to the 1st of June.
-Registration in the AZR is though a requirement in order to receive social benefits under the Social Code.
-In order to remedy the lack of registration, a transitional period until October 2022 was introduced, where beneficiaries of temporary protection were able to register.
-In the meantime beneficiaries still received benefits under the Asylum Seekers Benefits Act.
+However, they may not be registered in the AZR because they applied for temporary protection prior to 1 June.
+Registration in the AZR is through a requirement in order to receive social benefits under the Social Code.
+In order to remedy the lack of